RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

 !!! info "Definition"
      A class should have one and only one reason to change, meaning that a class should have only one job.

+!!! success "Pros"
+    - **Easier maintenance**: When a class has only one responsibility, changes to that responsibility won't affect other parts of the code
+    - **Reduced complexity**: Classes become smaller, simpler, and more focused
+    - **Better testability**: Smaller classes with single responsibilities are easier to test
+    - **Improved reusability**: Focused components can be reused in different contexts

+!!! warning "Cons"
+    - **Increased number of classes**: Can lead to "class explosion" if taken too far
+    - **Overhead for small applications**: May add unnecessary complexity in smaller applications
+    - **Determining "single responsibility"**: Sometimes difficult to define what constitutes a single responsibility

+!!! example "Real-world Analogy"
+    A knife that also works as a screwdriver and a bottle opener might seem convenient but performs each function poorly.
+Similarly, a multi-responsibility class often performs each responsibility less effectively.

 ```java
 // Bad example: violates SRP
 public class Employee {